Orchard Road retail property guide: what S$5,455 psf at Paragon tells us about the market

 For a tenant, this should reshape the negotiation.
 If your operating model survives in 50 to 100 sqm on Level 2 or 3, your rent base sits in the low-teens psf.
 If you need ground-floor or basement frontage in a sub-30 sqm format, the corridor is priced two to three times higher.
 The S$5,455 psf Paragon capital value is the institutional read on the asset overall.
 These quarterly rent percentiles are what individual tenants and strata owners actually negotiate against.

-Source: URA REALIS commercial retail rental analysis, District 9 (postal code 09), Q1 2026 reference period.
-Figures converted from S$ per square metre to S$ per square foot by dividing by 10.7639.
+Source: URA REALIS commercial retail rental analysis, Q1 2026 reference period.

 For tenants negotiating Orchard core leases into 2026 and 2027, the direction of travel is unfavourable.
-A landlord that has just been validated at S$5,455 psf is not going to soften on rent reversion at lease renewal.
-Expect single-digit to low-double-digit percentage step-ups on prime frontage where the tenant is profitable and the location is hard to substitute.
+A landlord just validated at S$5,455 psf is not going to soften on rent reversion at renewal.
+Expect single-digit to low-double-digit step-ups on prime frontage where the tenant is profitable and the location is hard to substitute.

 The bottom line

 Sourcing retail or commercial space on Orchard Road?
-Bloc lists District 9 commercial properties across the Tanglin, Orchard core, and Somerset sub-zones, filterable by floor area, budget, and lease type.
+Bloc lists District 9 commercial properties filterable by floor area, budget, and lease type.

 Browse Orchard commercial listings